 Buying a sofa is a major investment, and there is no reason you shouldn't be able to enjoy what you buy.
-No one needs the frustration and shopper's regret that comes from a hasty and ill thought out purchase.
-A good salesperson will understand and help you find the one that is best suited to your needs.
+No one needs the frustration and shopper's regret that comes from a hasty and ill-considered purchase.
+A good salesperson will understand and help you find the one best suited to your needs.

 The most important things to consider are quality and comfort, especially if you plan to spend any amount of time on your sofa.
 The best looking sofa in the whole world cannot measure up to the most comfortable one.
 That is why you need to test drive one before you buy, just the way you would test drive a car.

 1. Take Your Time

-Give yourself plenty of time when you are trying out a sofa so that you get to know it.
-A mere few seconds of quickly plopping down on one is not going to tell you much about it.
+Give yourself plenty of time when you are trying out a sofa, so you get to know it.
+A mere few seconds of quickly plopping down is not going to tell you much about it.
 A good salesperson will understand and not bother you while you are trying on different sofas for size.
 You need to get an understanding of how it feels when you stay sitting on it for a while.

 2. Test Different Styles